RgbTrouw/Qs-Messenger/README.md

      along with this program.
 If not, see <https://www.gnu.org/licenses/>.

- Qs Messenger Client and Server for Linux, Windows (and Android soon*)
+New Qs Messenger Client and Server 1.0.2a for Linux, Windows (and Android soon*)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------